 ETF Selection for Swiss Beginners

 You realize you want to invest in ETFs.
-The question now is, which ETFs for Swiss fits best and also which ETF for beginners suitable
+The question now is, which ETFs for Swiss best fit and also which ETF for beginners suitable .

 In this article there is the answer to this and this with the Focus Switzerland.
 Because if your income and most of your expenses are in Swiss francs, you should also invest in Swiss francs if possible.